hrmoncada/MMDAHE/README.md

-# MMPDAHE
+# MMDAHE
-## Metis Mesh Partition Descomposion Across Hardware Elements
+## Metis Mesh Descomposion Across Hardware Elements

 **"METIS is a set of serial programs for partitioning graphs, partitioning finite element meshes, and producing fill reducing orderings for sparse matrices.
 The algorithms implemented in METIS are based on the multilevel recursive-bisection, multilevel k-way, and multi-constraint partitioning schemes developed in our lab."** [Link to METIS](http://glaros.dtc.umn.edu/gkhome/metis/metis/overview)